mmistakes/minimal-mistakes/_drafts/project-loom.md

 ![Java Virtual Threads Representation](/images/virtual-threads/java-virtual-threads.png)

-Basically, the JVM maintains a pool of _platform threads_, created and maintained by a dedicated `ForkJoinPool`.
+The JVM maintains a pool of _platform threads_, created and maintained by a dedicated `ForkJoinPool`.
 Initially, the number of platform threads equals the number of CPU cores, and it cannot increase more than 256.

 For each created virtual thread, the JVM schedules its execution on a platform thread, temporarily copying the stack chunk for the virtual thread from the heap to the stack of the platform thread.
 We said that the platform thread becomes the _carrier thread_ of the virtual thread.